 - Next, use an electric beard trimmer with a guard to trim the length of your beard.
 It is better to start with a longer length and progressively cut back the hair until you achieve the desired length.
 You can always cut more off, but you can’t add length back on without letting it grow over time.

 - Then, use a pair of beard trimming scissors to prune away any stray hairs you missed with the trimmer.

 - Finally, if you want to, apply beard oil or balm that can help keep your facial hair and skin hydrated.
 Using a styling oil or cream is also a good idea for long goatees.

 Here are some answers to more detailed goatee questions.

 A good rule of thumb is to place two fingers above your Adam’s Apple.
 This is the spot where you should trim your goatee neckline.

+Yes.
 Studies have shown that both men and women perceive a man with facial hair as older.
 Facial hair can also make you seem more successful, dominant, and aggressive than clean-shaven men.

 These two styles of facial hair might appear synonymous, but there are key differences.
 A classic goatee is typically defined as facial hair grown on the chin while the cheeks are clean-shaven.